nehalineogi/azure-networking/README.md

 # Design Areas (Part 3)

 - Azure VMWare Solutions - Network design
+    - AVS with NVA in Azure VNET (with ARS)
+    - Multi-region design with NVA in Azure NVET (with ARS)
+    - AVS with NVA behind NSX
+    - Azure Site Recovery (From AVS to Azure)
+    - HCX Scenarios
 - Azure Virtual Desktop - Network design
 - IPv6 in Azure
 - AzFW deep dive